dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T2757: Business innovation is crucial for meeting society's needs.
+### T2757: Businesspeople and manufacturers play essential roles in job creation and economic growth.

 |Support|
 |---|